Traditional Asian Wall Art

 Authentic brushes used for traditional Asian wall art are manufactured from specific hair – notably mountain goat hair for fine lines and wolf hair for washes – mounted on bamboo handles whose perfect balance enables the pressure variation necessary for the expressive strokes characteristic of this art.

-Unlike modern synthetic varnishes, traditional Asian wall art is protected by natural preparations based on alum and animal gelatin that allow the paper to continue "breathing" while preserving it.
+Unlike modern synthetic varnishes, traditional Asian wall art is protected by natural preparations based on alum and animal gelatin that allow paper to continue "breathing" while preserving it.
 This specific treatment explains why certain century-old works retain their freshness while recent productions on modern supports degrade rapidly.

-Exceptional traditional Asian wall artworks often incorporate genuine gold leaf applications according to the "kirikane" technique, where the precious metal is cut into microscopic patterns then applied using natural resins.
+Exceptional traditional Asian wall artworks often incorporate genuine gold leaf applications according to the "kirikane" technique, where precious metal is cut into microscopic patterns then applied using natural resins.
 This extremely fine craftsmanship creates luminous points that capture and reflect light dynamically throughout the day.

 FAQ on Traditional Asian Wall Art